Reviews (Page 2)

 -

-Pokemon Legends: Arceus review – the best Pokemon in 20 years
+LEGENDARY Pokemon Legends: Arceus review – the best Pokemon in 20 years

 Pokemon Legends: Arceus gets the formula right, bringing major change and upheaval to the series without tossing out the baby with the bathwater.
 Minor issues with the technical presentation and pacing be damned - it’s the best Pokemon adventure in 20 years.